marcinjahn/technology-notebook/src/docs/about/cv.md

   - [Azure Solutions Architect Expert](https://www.credly.com/badges/7212a5f3-6fed-43b4-8957-b892d1129216)
 - **Linux** - nowadays, all of my server-side apps run on Linux, and I design them Linux-first.
-I am proficient in using Linux-based operating systems.
+I use Linux-based OS daily on my work machine.
 - **Docker** - most of my apps end up as containers.
 - **Kubernetes** - I deployed numerous apps in Kubernetes.
 This website is an example of that.